george-hawkins/arf-drone/pixhawk-setup.md

 GPS
 ---

-If you go to the _PreFlight_ tab you can see a count of number of satellites that the GPS unit can currently see.
-This gives you some clue as to the current state but acquiring a GPS fix can often be very slow and it can be useful to get more insight into the what's going on with the GPS unit.
+If you go to the _PreFlight_ tab you can see a count of the number of satellites that the GPS unit can currently see.
+This gives you some clue as to the current state but acquiring a GPS fix can often be very slow and it can be useful to get more insight into what's going on with the GPS unit.

-If you go to the _Quick_ tab you'll see pre-chosen set of values that summarize the current state of the craft.
+If you go to the _Quick_ tab you'll see a preselected set of values that summarize the current state of the craft.

 _Default Quick tab values._
 ![initial Quick tab](images/mission-planner/gps/gps-initial-quick.png)